SPX (NYSE:SPXC) Releases FY 2021 Earnings Guidance

 SPX (NYSE:SPXC) updated its FY 2021 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $2.250-$2.450 for the period, compared to the Thomson Reuters consensus estimate of $2.390.
+The company provided earnings per share guidance of $2.250-$2.450 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.390.
 The company issued revenue guidance of $1.25 billion-$1.25 billion, compared to the consensus revenue estimate of $1.53 billion.

-A number of analysts recently weighed in on the company.
-Zacks Investment Research upgraded SPX from a strong sell rating to a buy rating and set a $71.00 price target on the stock in a research note on Wednesday.
-Sidoti assumed coverage on SPX in a research note on Tuesday, April 20th.
-They issued a buy rating on the stock.
-Finally, Oppenheimer lifted their price target on SPX from $72.00 to $74.00 and gave the company an outperform rating in a research note on Friday, August 6th.
-Five equities research analysts have rated the stock with a buy rating, The stock currently has an average rating of Buy and an average price target of $72.50.
+Several research analysts have weighed in on the company.
+Oppenheimer upped their price target on SPX from $72.00 to $74.00 and gave the stock an outperform rating in a research note on Friday, August 6th.
+Zacks Investment Research downgraded SPX from a buy rating to a hold rating in a research note on Tuesday.
+One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
+The company currently has an average rating of Buy and a consensus price target of $72.50.

 SPX Company Profile